 Well, we understand things better when we have a visual aid.
 Seeing is believing, so translating your goals into something visual can help you map out how to get there, and encourage you to stick to your plan.

-Put down the future you want on paper, by drawing, painting or even making a collage if you aren’t confident in your artistic skills.
-Combine strategy and creativity for your visualisation.
+Capture the future you want by drawing, painting or even making a collage of it.

 Create one image that represents where you are right now.
 Make sure it includes both the positives and negatives of your current situation.

 Create another image of where you want to be in a year’s time.
 Add as many details as possible and don’t let “being realistic” get in the way.